Chemistry (CHE) Courses

 An introduction to quantum mechanics through the study of exactly soluble models of chemical significance is followed by a statistical mechanical development of chemical thermodynamics.
 Topics include the postulates of quantum mechanics, the Schrodinger equation, the Heisenberg uncertainty principle, equations of state, partition functions, laws of thermodynamics, and the thermodynamics of ideal and non-ideal solutions.
 The laboratory applies concepts studied in lecture and emphasizes laboratory report writing skills.
 Three lectures and one laboratory each week.
 This course is offered in the fall semester.

-Prerequisites: CHE-241 and MAT-112
+Prerequisites: CHE-241 and MAT-112 (must be completed prior to taking this course.

 Credit: 1